bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 What To Do When The Database Keeps Growing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Especially when a high number of files are being backed up or when working with high retention periods, it is probable that autovacuuming will not work.
+Especially when a high number of files are being backed up or when working with high retention periods, it is probable that default autovacuuming will not be triggered.
 When starting to use Bareos with an empty Database, it is normal that the file table and other tables grow, but the growth rate should drop as soon as jobs are deleted by retention or pruning.
 The file table is usually the largest table in Bareos.

 The reason for autovacuuming not being triggered is then probably the default setting of ``autovacuum_vacuum_scale_factor = 0.2``, the current value can be shown with the following query or looked up in ``postgresql.conf``: